 Commercial Real Estate Inspectors brings extensive experience with California commercial properties across a wide range of building types, sizes, and markets.
 Our reports are detailed, clearly organized, and written to serve the needs of investors, buyers, lenders, and property managers who need accurate information to make high-stakes decisions.

-We offer a wide range of commercial building and property inspection services under one provider, which means better coordination, cleaner reporting, and lower total cost when multiple services are needed.
+We offer comprehensive property inspection services and commercial building inspections which can lead to better coordination, cleaner reporting, and lower total cost when multiple services are needed.
 Our team understands California's regulatory environment and the specific demands of commercial real estate transactions in this market.

 When Should You Schedule a Commercial Inspection?